Hyman-Cheung/StarryNote_Flutter/README.md

 * **Seamless Navigation:** Click on any node or label inside the mind map to instantly view its explicit location within your notebooks or quickly jump in to edit its details.

 ### 3. Note-Reviewing System
-Boost information retention with a built-in revision tracking system:
+Boost information retention with a structured revision tracking system:
-* **Review Labels:** Tag specific parts of your notes that require periodic review.
+* **Review Labels:** Tag specific parts of your notes that require periodic review, allowing you to record key takeaways, main points, and assign priority levels directly alongside your canvas content.
+* **Priority Color:** Track and prioritize your review materials methodically based on urgency:
+  * 🔴 **High Priority:** Red color
+  * 🟠 **Medium Priority:** Orange color
+  * ⚫ **Low Priority:** Black color
-* **Centralized Review List:** Automatically collects all marked content into a master study list.
+* **Centralized Review List:** Automatically aggregates all marked content and their summary points into a unified master study list.
-* **Smart Organization:** Filter and sort your review items by subject, category, chapter, or custom priority.
+* **Smart Organization:** Filter and sort your review items dynamically by subject, category, chapter, creation date, or priority level.
-* **Keyword Search:** Quickly find specific revision materials using a keyword search engine.
+* **Keyword Search:** Instantly locate specific revision sections across your workspace using a dedicated keyword search tool.
+* **Quick-Jump:** Tap on any item in the master Review List to jump directly back to the exact page layout and canvas location where the review label was originally created.

 ### 4. Interactive Task Calendar
 Keep your schedule and study tasks organized in one unified view: